GurpreetSinghBawa/Hackathon-1-Project/README.md

 Interested buyers contact sellers directly using the provided contact information to discuss the book and agree on a price.
 Buyers and sellers arrange to meet in person to finalize the sale.

+Addittionally website video i have attached in ppt and google drive